+Component Annual Performance bonus

-Component Purpose and link to strategy Operation Maximum opportunity Performance measures Annual Performance bonus Designed to incentivise and reward for performance in the relevant year against targets and objectives linked to the delivery of the Company's strategy.
-The annual performance bonus is subject to the achievement of targets and objectives which are agreed between the Executive Directors and the Board (following recommendations from the Committee) at the start of each financial year.
+Purpose and link to strategy

+Designed to incentivise and reward for performance in the relevant year against targets and objectives linked to the delivery of the Company's strategy.

+Operation The annual performance bonus is subject to the achievement of targets and objectives which are agreed between the Executive Directors and the Board (following recommendations from the Committee) at the start of each financial year.

 The full amount of any performance bonus earned, which will be determined by the Committee following the end of the performance period, will ordinarily be paid in cash.

 Payment of performance bonuses is conditional on the Executive Directors being in employment (and not having served notice of termination) as of the date of payment of the bonus.
 No deferral period applies to bonuses.

-The maximum target bonus opportunity for Executive Directors is 75% of base salary, with a maximum bonus payout opportunity of up to two times the target opportunity.
+Maximum opportunity The maximum target bonus opportunity for Executive Directors is 75% of base salary, with a maximum bonus payout opportunity of up to two times the target opportunity.

 For the Chief Executive Officer, the annual performance bonus target is currently 55% of base salary.

+Performance measures

-Performance is normally measured over the financial year.
-Performance measures and targets, including the weightin of such measures, are determined by the Board each year (following recommendations from the Committee) taking into account the strategic priorities of the business and shareholde value.
-The annual performance bonu will typically be subject to corporate objectives, which may be operational, financial or strategic in nature and/or personal objectives.
-The Board has discretion to amend the formulaic bonus outcome (up or down) should not reflect the Board's assessment of overall Company performance, taking into account factors it considers relevant.
-This will help ensure that payments reflect overall Company Long-term Incentive Plan Designed to incentivize the successful execution of the business strategy over the longer term and provide long-term retention.
-Facilitates share ownership to provide further alignment of the interests of Executive Directors with those of shareholders.
-Under the Amended and Restated 2021 Stock Option and Incentive Plan (the "Plan"), the Committee may grant equity-based (or cash- based) awards to the Executive Directors.
+Performance is normally

+measured over the financial

+year.
+Performance measures and

+targets, including the weighting

+of such measures, are

+determined by the Board each

+year (frallowing year (following recommendations from the Committee) taking into account the strategic priorities of the business and shareholder value.

+The annual performance bonus will typically be subject to corporate objectives, which may be operational, financial or strategic in nature and/or personal objectives.

+The Board has discretion to amend the formulaic bonus outcome (up or down) should it not reflect the Board's assessment of overall Company performance, taking into account factors it considers relevant.
+This will help ensure that payments reflect overall Company performance during the period

+Component Long-term Incentive Plan

+Purpose and link to strategy

+Designed to incentivize the

+successful execution of the

+business strategy over the longer

+term and provide long-term

+retention.
+Facilitates share

+ownership to provide further

+alignment of the interests of

+Executive Directors with these Executive Directors with those of shareholders.

+Operation Under the Amended and Restated 2021 Stock Option and Incentive Plan (the "Plan"), the Committee may grant equity-based (or cash-based) awards to the Executive Directors.
 Grants to Executive Directors require Board approval (following recommendations from the Committee).

 Awards may be granted in the form of restricted share units, options, share appreciation rights or other share-based awards.
 The Committee will determine the type of equity award, if any, to be granted to Executive Directors, which may include a combination of different awards.

+The Committee will determine the specific terms and conditions which govern that award, including:

+- the vesting period

+- the exercise period (if relevant)

+- the exercise price (if relevant)

+- whether any performance conditions will apply and if so, the performance targets

+- any other conditions and restrictions as it may determine

+opportunity There is no defined maximum opportunity under the

+However, the Committee will generally work within the benchmarking guidelines provided by its compensation consultants.

+Performance measures

-The Committee will determine the specific terms and conditions which govern that award, including: the vesting period the exercise period (if relevant) whether any performance conditions will apply and if so, the performance targets any other conditions and restrictions as it may determine There is no defined maximum opportunity under the Plans.
-However, the Committee will generally work within the benchmarking guidelines provided by its compensation consultants. performance during the period Awards are granted with an exercise price no less than the fair market value of the shares on the date of grant.
-Accordingly, such awards wil only have value to the extent the Company's share price increases following the date o grant.
+Awards are granted with an exercise price no less than the fair market value of the shares on the date of grant.

+Accordingly, such awards will only have value to the extent the only have value to the extent the Company's share price increases following the date of grant.
 Performance conditions may apply to award vesting.
 The Committee may amend, relax or waive performance conditions if it considers that they have become unfair or impractical.
 This will help ensure that vesting reflects overall Company performance during the period.